Select to show only sentences for areas which are significant or exceptional

 Guidance

-The data for the latest year relates to the pupils that sustained destinations in 2020/21.
-These are pupils that reached the end of 16–18 study (key stage 5) in 2019/20.
+The data for the latest year relates to the pupils that sustained destinations in 2022/23.
+These are pupils that reached the end of key stage 4 in 2021/22.
+The column header displays the year of completed education as the latest year.

 Blue boxes will indicate if a figure was, statistically, significantly above the national average.
 Orange boxes will indicate when a figure was, statistically, significantly below the national average.